codefresh-io/index-alignment/README.md

 Options:
   -p, --product <product>                       Codefresh product: classic | gitops -u, --uri <uri>                               MongoDB URI -m --db-map [dump-db-name=target-db-name...]
-Map databases in the dump to target databases -h, --help                                    display help for command
+Map the databases in the dump with the target databases.
+We have our own naming convention for the production databases, but it is up to the customers to name their databases
+  -h, --help                                    display help for command
 ```